covalenthq/bsp-agent/README.md

 export REDIS_PWD=your-redis-pwd
 ```

---avro-codec-path - tells the BSP agent, the relative path to the AVRO .avsc files in the repo, since the agent ships with the corresponding .avsc files this remains fixed unless stated otherwise explicitly with another codec
+`--avro-codec-path` - tells the BSP agent, the relative path to the AVRO .avsc files in the repo, since the agent ships with the corresponding .avsc files this remains fixed unless stated otherwise explicitly with another codec

---binary-file-path - tells the BSP agent if local copies of the block-replica objects being created are to be stored in a given local directory.
+`--binary-file-path` - tells the BSP agent if local copies of the block-replica objects being created are to be stored in a given local directory.
 Please make sure the path (& directory) pre-exists before passing this flag

---gcp-svc-account - sets the full path to the .json credentials file to the service account for the gcp bucket where the objects can be persisted
+`--gcp-svc-account` - sets the full path to the .json credentials file to the service account for the gcp bucket where the objects can be persisted

---replica-bucket - lets the BSP agent know the “bucket-name” for cloud storage of block replica specimens/results (currently only google cloud storege is supported)
+`--replica-bucket` - lets the BSP agent know the “bucket-name” for cloud storage of block replica specimens/results (currently only google cloud storege is supported)

---segment-length - allows the BSP operator to configure the size of each uploaded object (AVRO compression containing as many as specified block specimens in a single uploaded object)
+`--segment-length` - allows the BSP operator to configure the size of each uploaded object (AVRO compression containing as many as specified block specimens in a single uploaded object)

---eth-client - specifies the ethereum client connection string used to make transactions to on proof-chain contract, the respective credentials to be able to write to the contract should be provided in the .envrc file as follows
+`--eth-client` - specifies the ethereum client connection string used to make transactions to on proof-chain contract, the respective credentials to be able to write to the contract should be provided in the .envrc file as follows

 ```env
 export ETH_PRIVATE_KEY=cef7c71eac8558cc2953a519f80f0cb2541e15a3b0760e848895a78fd842d5a5
 ```

---proof-chain-address - specifies the address of the proof-chain contract that has been deployed for the CQT network (local ethereum network for this workflow).
+`--proof-chain-address` - specifies the address of the proof-chain contract that has been deployed for the CQT network (local ethereum network for this workflow).

---consumer-timeout - specifies in how many seconds the BSP agent stops waiting for new messages from the redis pending queue for decode, pack, encode, proof, store and upload.
+`--consumer-timeout` - specifies in how many seconds the BSP agent stops waiting for new messages from the redis pending queue for decode, pack, encode, proof, store and upload.

-## Docker
+## <span id="docker">Docker</span>

 Please install [docker and docker-compose](https://docs.docker.com/compose/install/).